The definitive SEO Checklist for eCommerce

 Historically, eCommerce websites have used HTTPS for pages in the checkout process.
 Several years ago, Google started pushing the adoption of HTTPS across your entire website.
 Serving your entire website through HTTPS plays a minor role in Google's algorithm, so while it may help a little, it's not going to provide a significant competitive edge in terms of SEO.

 A more important reason to adopt HTTPS is its improved security.
-To hammer this point home, all Google Chrome versions released after January 2017 show a warning in the address bar if websites aren’t served over a secure connection.
+To hammer this point home, all Google Chrome versions released after January 2017 show a warning in the address bar if websites containing form fields aren't served over a secure connection.

 This may scare off potential customers, so here's another reason for you to have your eCommerce website running on HTTPS.